MAT2000 – Project Work in Mathematics

 - MAT1100 – Calculus

-- and at least one of the following subjects:
+- and at least one of the following courses:

 Recommended previous knowledge

-- 6 credits overlap with MEK3200 – Project Work in Mechanics
+- 5 credits overlap with STK2010 – Project in data analysis (discontinued).

 During the first few weeks you will be given a brief introduction to the use of LaTeX, library and online resources and potential projects/supervisors will be presented.
 A mandatory assignment will also be given during the first few weeks.